Chapter 24:

 "Be careful with his foot," Shike said, drawing Nagoya's attention.

-Nagoya carefully maneuvered through the doorway and placed him on the infirmary bed.
+Nagoya maneuvered carefully through the doorway and placed him on the infirmary bed.

-"He twisted his foot," Tadashi said.
+"He sprained his foot," Tadashi said.

 "It's okay."